Fairfield Possession of Drugs in a Car

 Penalties for Possession of Drugs in a Motor Vehicle

-You should also keep in mind that if you are caught with illegal drugs in your car, you will also face criminal charges for drug possession.
+You should also keep in mind that if you are caught with illegal drugs in your car, you may also face criminal charges for drug possession.
 This could result in possible prison time, depending upon the type and quantity of drug.

 Free Consultation with a Millburn CDS Attorney